 There are many causes for a dog to have dry skin, including environmental factors, food allergies, and diet.
 Environmental factors that affect dogs’ skin include the weather, which can cause your dog to become dehydrated.
 For example, if it is cold outside and you are not providing your dog with enough water or shelter, they might start to have dry skin.
 Another cause of dry skin in dogs is allergies.

-If your dog has a history of allergies, he might have dry skin since his immune system is overreacting to allergens and causing his body to produce too much of a certain type of protein called collagen.
+If your dog has a history of allergies, he might have dry skin since his immune system is overreacting to allergens, causing his body to produce too much of a certain type of collagen.
 This, in turn, results in dogs’ dry skin.

 A more common cause of dry skin and other skin conditions in your pet is a diet that lacks the proper amount of moisture.
 Feeding your dog food with less moisture than usual can cause them to have dry skin.
 Many different foods can cause dry skin and damage your dog’s coat.
 Unfortunately, the dog’s regular diet is the most common food that causes dry skin.
 However, there are foods that you can feed your dog to help them keep healthy skin.